Home

 photo

 Welcome to the Shin Group’s website!
-We are a research group at the Massachusetts Institute of Technology (MIT), led by Professor Sungho Shin.
+We are a research group at the Massachusetts Institute of Technology, led by Professor Sungho Shin.

 Group Overview